The historic Apollo 11 moon landing is televised on

 Actor Jason Raize is born Jason Raize Rothenberg in Oneonta, New York.
 He is best remembered as the original adult Simba in the 1997 Broadway stage musical production of The Lion King and as the voice of Denahi in the 2003 Disney animated feature Brother Bear.
 In mid-2000, Raize and Jessica Simpson starred in a Disney Channel special called "Jessica Simpson and Jason Raize in Concert."
 The concert was filmed in Disneyland and featured Raize's songs "I Can Make it Without You," "You Win Again," "Lovin' You Lovin' Me," "Run Away Girl," and "NYC."

-Visual effects supervisor and matte artist Harrison Ellenshaw is born in Harrisburg, Pennsylvania.
-Son of legendary Disney matte painter Peter Ellenshaw, Harrsion's Disney credits include No Deposit, No Return, Gus, The Shaggy D.A., Herbie Goes to Monte Carlo, Pete's Dragon, and Captain EO.
+Visual effects supervisor and matte artist Harrison Ellenshaw is born Peter Samuel Ellenshaw in Harrisburg, Pennsylvania.
+Son of legendary Disney matte painter Peter Ellenshaw, Harrsion started his career at Walt Disney Studios in the early 1970s.
+His credits included such live-action films as No Deposit, No Return, Gus, The Shaggy D.A., and Pete's Dragon.
+He later joined George Lucas's effects studio Industrial Light and Magic (ILM), where he produced many of the matte visual effects backgrounds for the films Star Wars

 From the Earth to the Moon,